Akamemz/MAR-RAPTOR-hybrid-model/full_report/Readme.md

     - **Documentation:** Properly document the embedding comparison process and results.

 - **Action Items:**
-    * [ ] Gather and prepare at least 50 not-damaged PDFs for testing.
+    * [&check;] Gather and prepare at least 50 not-damaged PDFs for testing.
-    * [ ] Implement the embedding process using both NVIDIA and open-source models.
+    * [&check;] Implement the embedding process using both NVIDIA and open-source models.
-    * [ ] Define performance metrics for embedding evaluation in table format.
+    * [&check;] Define performance metrics for embedding evaluation in table format.
-    * [ ] Run embedding tests and evaluate results using the defined metrics.
+    * [&check;] Run embedding tests and evaluate results using the defined metrics.
-    * [ ] Document the process and findings from the embedding comparison.
+    * [&check;] Document the process and findings from the embedding comparison.

 ---